AyeGill/kludge-examples/README.md

 * **minimal-3d-physics** - a simple 3D example with physics
 * **super-koalio** - a platformer based on a [test game](https://github.com/libgdx/libgdx/blob/master/tests/gdx-tests/src/com/badlogic/gdx/tests/superkoalio/SuperKoalio.java) with time travel added
 * **ui-gallery** - a random assortment of UI widgets (for start screens, settings, etc)

-## Licensing

-All files that originate from this project are dedicated to the public domain.
-I would love pull requests, and will assume that they are also dedicated to the public domain.